Astrotech (NASDAQ:ASTC) Now Covered by StockNews.com

-StockNews.com began coverage on shares of Astrotech (NASDAQ:ASTC – Get Rating) in a research report report published on Wednesday morning.
-The brokerage issued a sell rating on the aerospace company’s stock.
+Research analysts at StockNews.com began coverage on shares of Astrotech (NASDAQ:ASTC – Get Rating) in a report released on Thursday.
+The brokerage set a “sell” rating on the aerospace company’s stock.

-Astrotech (NASDAQ:ASTC – Get Rating) last released its quarterly earnings results on Thursday, May 12th.
-The aerospace company reported ($0.04) earnings per share for the quarter.
+Astrotech (NASDAQ:ASTC – Get Rating) last posted its earnings results on Thursday, May 12th.
+The aerospace company reported ($0.04) EPS for the quarter.
 Astrotech had a negative return on equity of 13.32% and a negative net margin of 909.47%.
-The company had revenue of $0.10 million for the quarter.
+The company had revenue of $0.10 million during the quarter.

 Astrotech Company Profile (Get Rating)